 What We Do

-JustME for JustUS (JMJU) is a youth-led and rural-led, fiscally-sponsored 501(c)3 nonprofit ensuring young people in rural Maine have their voices heard throughout our state, especially around issues of climate, environment, and economic opportunities.
+JustME for JustUS (JMJU) is a youth-led and rural-led, fiscally-sponsored 501(c)3 nonprofit ensuring young people in rural Maine have their voices heard throughout our state about the issues impacting the places they live and their local communities.
 We intentionally collaborate with rural youth (ages 15-30) across all political backgrounds to advocate for the communities where we live and work.